 - The Old Guard of Napoleon's Imperial Guard.
 There were also a Young and a Middle Guard, but the Old one was the creme de la creme of the greater French empire.
 Composed entirely of veterans of Napoleon's earliest campaigns, with at least ten years of service, they were highly valued by Napoleon.
 Since they were the only soldiers who could dare complain about their conditions in front of the emperor, they were known as "Grognards" (grumblers).
 Militarily, they served as a reserve thrown into battle at a critical moment to tip the scales, though more usually were kept in the back to avoid taking losses.
 When the Old Guard broke and routed at the final stage of Waterloo, the rest of the French army followed soon upon hearing of it, such was their Memetic Badass status.

 - Gerd von Rundstedt joined Germany's elite military academy in 1875, before Hitler had even gone to pre-school.
-One of the oldest field marshals and a dedicated Prussian officer, he lead forces in France and ukraine well into his late sixties - making him the oldest soldier in a senior command position in World War Two, and quite definitely the most competent man in his age bracket.
+One of the oldest field marshals and a dedicated Prussian officer, he lead forces in France and ukraine well into his late sixties - making him the oldest soldier in a senior command position in World War II, and quite definitely the most competent man in his age bracket.